Sustainability Makes Sense

 - Installed faucet aerators to reduce water usage by 50%

-- Installed low-flow toilets throughout facility
+- Installed low-flow toilets throughout the facility

 - Replaced all soap and dish chemicals with environmentally friendly and natural products